We are always connected. Through online and mobile technology, we are always just one click away from our emails, social media and co-workers.

 Unsurprisingly, the one area where remote and flexible employees come up short is forming bonds with their colleagues.
 The same study that found remote employees were happier and more engaged also found they had limited relationship with co-workers.

 Companies can combat this weakness by proactively finding ways to build strong bonds within the company.
-Regularly schedule in-person meetings, participate in corporate charitable givebacks, and plan social activities and corporate retreats.
+Regularly schedule in-person meetings, incorporate diversity and inclusion, participate in corporate charitable givebacks, and plan social activities and corporate retreats.
 Find opportunities to have staff meet in person and encourage the social connections that remote work doesn’t provide.
 Concepts like internal micro-blogging, collaborative workplace calendars and tasks schedulers will help a company remain connected and encourage workplace collaboration no matter the distance.

 The age of flexible work environments is coming.
 Companies relying on the template 40 hour in office workweek may soon find themselves losing out on prospective hiring opportunities and long-term employee retention.
 By finding the right flexible balance for your company you not only provide an additional value to your staff, but also generate a higher return on employee satisfaction and productivity; that’s a win-win situation for businesses and employees.

 Darren Gibbons is the co-founder of ThoughtFarmer.
 With 20 years of experience consulting on technology projects, Darren understands the (often complex) relationship between people, process, and technology.
 He writes on topics related to technology management—and how you can employ technology in combination with people and processes to create change inside your organization.
 This article is from Techvibes, and has been republished with permission.